Automated data-driven approach for gap filling in the time series using evolutionary learning: Experimental Study

-The time series of sea surface height were obtained from satellite altimetry data \cite{taburet2019duacs} to evaluate the proposed approach with real-world data.
-Several spatial points were selected in different geographical regions (see Fig.~\ref{fig:map}).
-For each point, the time series with daily sampling for the period 2003-2020 were extracted.
+Five time series of different nature were prepared: a synthetic time series (1) sea level (2) time series obtained from the reanalysis grid of satellite altimetry, a sea level (3) time series obtained from simulating the sea surface height in the Arctic Ocean, time series of the air temperature (4), economic time series (5).

-The length of the obtained time series is 6276 elements.
-In each time series, synthetic gaps were generated with a total size of 30\% of the length of the time series.
-An example of time series with synthetic gaps can be seen in Fig.~\ref{fig:gaps}.
-Also, the long gap (1500 steps) was generated in the central part of the time series to assess the accuracy of data recovering in long gaps.
+However, the synthetic data with desired properties can be obtained with an equation-based model that may be approximately restored from the real-date using algebraic terms approach \cite{merezhnikov2020closed} (if necessary).
+The length of each obtained time series is 6276 elements.
+Synthetic gaps were generated with a total size of 30\% of the length of the time series (an example of time series with synthetic gaps can be seen in Fig.~\ref{fig:gaps}).
+Also, the long gap (1500 steps) was generated in the central part of the time series to assess the errors of data recovering for long gaps.

-Accuracy was evaluated using two metrics: Mean Absolute Error (MAE) and Mean Absolute Percentage Error (MAPE).
-In addition to the calculated metrics, the effect of the restored values on the suitability of the time series for predictive models was also taken into account.
-To do this, a prediction model was trained on each restored time series to predict the last 400 values, after which the model was run and the forecast accuracy was determined using the MAPE.
-If the accuracy of the forecast decreased after the gap-filling procedure, this indicated that the use of such gap-filling algorithm is not preferable.
+For the reconstructed sections of the series, the predicted values were compared with the actual using Mean Absolute Percentage Error (MAPE) and symmetric MAPE (SMAPE).
+After gap-filling procedure the reconstructed time series were used to train predictive models, and then a forecast was given.
+For validation, MAPE measures on the sequence of 20\% of the length of the time series were used.
+The more the error of the forecast increases, the worse the reconstructed time series is suitable for model training.